 Well, these and many more questions are answered by using some scientific tools and techniques and good practices with PMI’s PfMP certification.
-The portfolio itself can have various sub-portfolios as it sub-components.
+The portfolio itself can have various sub-portfolios as its sub-components.
 These portfolios can be either centralized or decentralized.
-For example, R & D portfolio can be a decentralized portfolio managed by a R &D Portfolio Head who can report to the Organization Portfolio manager.
-A Portfolio has Program and Projects as its sub-components.
-Therefore, a portfolio is a collection of programs, projects, sub-portfolios and operations managed as a group to achieve strategic objectives.
+For example, the R & D portfolio can be a decentralized portfolio managed by an R &D Portfolio Head who can report to the Organization Portfolio manager.
+A Portfolio has Programs and Projects as its sub-components.
+Therefore, a portfolio is a collection of programs, projects, sub-portfolios, and operations managed as a group to achieve strategic objectives.
 The portfolio components may be related or unrelated, independent or interdependent, and may have related or unrelated objectives.

 The Portfolio does not have an end date and it changes as per the external and internal influences and the Governance board along with Portfolio manager can decide on the next course of action.
 The Portfolio Manager along with its Governance body can decide to terminate a component or initiate a new component as required.
 It is significantly different than say a Program and Projects.
 Each role has its own skill sets and compliments each other role very well.

-Portfolios, Programs and Projects – each have their own objectives and act interdependently to achieve the organization objectives.
+Portfolios, Programs, and Projects – each have their own objectives and act interdependently to achieve the organization objectives.
 Every component is needed to achieve its functions.
 Portfolio Managers are generally top management or senior executives who exhibit a lot of soft skills and rely on good data to manage their outcomes.
-The interdependency between a Portfolio, Program and Project will be dealt in a different blog series.
+The interdependency between a Portfolio, Program, and Project will be dealt with in a different blog series.

 The following can be a good Audience for Portfolio Management Certification (PfMP) and consider this certification.